Warner Brothers Studio: The Making of Harry Potter Tour

 And don’t forget to try some Butterbeer at the cafe and take home some of the iconic sweets including Bertie Bott’s Every Flavour Beans.

 If you are looking for something a little different, Visit Britain offers a tour that includes a breakfast in the Great Hall here.

-The studio is in Leavesden, just north of London.
-It is most easily reached by car, but if you live in or are visiting London, it is still fairly easy to reach from Central London.
-Take the train from Euston and then the 10 bus from the station towards Boundary Way to Trident Road (10 stops).
+The studio is located in Leavesden, just north of London.
+You can reach it most easily by car.
+However, it’s also not hard to reach from central London.
+Take the train from Euston to Watford Junction and then the 10 bus from the station towards Boundary Way to Trident Road (10 stops).

-You have to book tickets in advance to visit the studio, which can be bought online here.
-I’d recommend booking a few months in advance to get the dates you want.
+You have to book tickets in advance to visit the studio.
+Buy the tickets online here.
+I recommend booking a few months in advance to get the dates you want.
 Right now, you can purchase tickets until the end of 2019.